Tips for Starting a Golf Fitness Workout Program

 Think about it.
 Those are the basics.

 Not a mature, open forest, rather a real woods with hills, open spaces, thickets, blowdowns and low hanging branches you need to crawl over and bend under.
-Being able to move unhindered through a woods is what natural movements is all about.
+Being able to move unhindered through a woods is what natural movements are all about.

 Don’t think so?